LLNL/dataracebench/README.md

 races.
 Parallelism is represented by OpenMP directives.
 OpenMP is a popular parallel programming model for multi-threaded applications.

-Note that some microbenchmarks use OpenMP 4.5 features.
-Those are:
+Note that some microbenchmarks use OpenMP 4.5 and 5.0 features.
-  DRB094-doall2-ordered-orig-no.c
-  DRB095-doall2-taskloop-orig-yes.c (requires gcc 7.x)
-  DRB096-doall2-taskloop-collapse-orig-no.c (requires gcc 7.x)
-  DRB100-task-reference-orig-no.cpp
-  DRB112-linear-orig-no.c
-You need a recent OpenMP compiler (e.g. gcc 7.x or later) to compile them.
+You may need a recent OpenMP compiler to compile them.

 DataRaceBench also comes with an evaluation script (check-data-races.sh).
 The script can be used to evaluate the tools